MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ms.reviewer: v-dehaas
 ---

-# Use model to generate tags
+# Use a model to generate tags

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]